Gillian Anderson: 1990s

 Anderson moved to New York when she was 22 years old, and worked as a waitress to support herself.
 She began her career in Alan Ayckbourn's play Absent Friends at the Manhattan Theatre Club alongside Brenda Blethyn; for her role she won the 1990–91 Theatre World Award for "Best Newcomer".
 Her next theatrical role was in Christopher Hampton's The Philanthropist at the Long Wharf Theatre in New Haven, Connecticut.

 Anderson moved to Los Angeles in 1992 and spent a year auditioning.
 The same year, she appeared in her first feature-length film, The Turning, starring Karen Allen and Tess Harper.
 The film drama is an adaptation of the play Home Fires Burning.

 Although she had once vowed she would never do television work, being out of work for a year changed her mind.
 Anderson recalled: "First of all, I swore I'd never move to Los Angeles, and once I did, I swore I'd never do television.
 It was only after being out of work for almost a year that I began going in [to auditions] on some stuff that I would pray that I wouldn't get because I didn't want to be involved in it."
 She broke into mainstream television in 1993 with a guest appearance on the collegiate drama, Class of '96, on the fledgling Fox Network.

 As a result of this guest appearance, Anderson was sent the script for The X-Files.
 She was 24 when she decided to audition because, "for the first time in a long time, the script involved a strong, independent, intelligent woman as a lead character."
 Producer Chris Carter wanted to hire her, but Fox wanted someone with previous television exposure and greater sex appeal.
 Fox sent in more actresses, but Carter stood by Anderson, and she was eventually cast as FBI Special Agent Dana Scully.
-Filmed for the first five seasons in Vancouver, British Columbia, before moving to Los Angeles, the series ran for nine seasons.
+Filmed for the first five seasons in Vancouver, British Columbia, before moving to Los Angeles, California, the series ran for nine seasons.
 Two related films were also produced, released in 1998 and 2008.
 During her time on The X-Files, Anderson won numerous awards for her portrayal of Special Agent Scully, including an Emmy Award for Outstanding Lead Actress in a Drama Series, a Golden Globe Award for Best Actress in a Television Series Drama, two Screen Actors Guild Awards for Outstanding Performance by a Female Actor in a Drama Series and a Saturn Award for Best Actress on Television.
 Anderson is the first actress to win an Emmy, a Golden Globe, and a SAG Award in the same year.
 For the role, she received a total of four Emmy nominations, four Golden Globe nominations and nine SAG nominations.